 Although Geshe Tenzin Phuntsog shared his extensive knowledge of Shilajit, it was accompanied by a warning.
 He cautioned that a physician must be very careful and should be very skilled to ensure that the correct kind of Shilajit is selected for the patient.

 Although you may not be in the care of a physician of Tibetan or Ayurvedic medicine it is worth bringing your awareness to what Tenzin Phuntsog is saying.
 If you are considering purchasing Shilajit, are currently taking some, or have bought Shilajit in the past, you would do well to heed his warning as you are probably acting as your own doctor.
-Be cautious rather than confident when online and reading of Shilajit with promised qualities such as ‘3rd generation’ or ‘live resin’.
-These kinds of terms, though highly appealing to a type of potential customer, are just clever marketing ploys.
+Be cautious rather than confident when online and reading of Shilajit with promises of superiority.
+Although highly appealing, they are often just clever marketing ploys that cannot be substantiated.

 Geshe Tenzin Phuntsog, however, was honest, and also very clear about what made the best pure Shilajit.
 It has to come from only the highest grade of iron-rich raw Shilajit exudate.
 The Ayurvedic masters of India are in complete agreement with this Tibetan knowledge.
 Raw Shilajit collected from the best Himalayan locations, purified using the correct method that includes the synergy of medicinal herbs and processing temperatures, processing times and heat sources is the only proven method to transform raw Shilajit into the legendary natural panacea.